Ssjoshi20/Ssjoshi20/README.md

 ## 💻 Experience
+- 💼 **Software Engineer at Google (Dec 2024 – Present)**: Creating internal frameworks and tooling that streamline Apple development at Google.
+- 📚 **Software Developer at Frugal Innovation Hub (Oct 2023 – Dec 2024)**: Developed a bilingual mathematics learning application, enabling students to seamlessly switch between two languages and enhancing accessibility for diverse learners.
 - 🌐 **Software Intern at Samsung R&D (May 2021 - July 2021):** Contributed to the development of critical features for 4G and 5G networks, specializing in IP throughput monitoring.
 - 🎮 **Developer at GBIT Studios (Aug 2019 - Aug 2022):** Led a team in creating and publishing FPS, VR, and mobile games.